pl853/Advanced-Databases-Guide/README.md

 Normalization </br>
 The main reason normalization is used is because it improves the way the database is designed.
 It is the process of converting the tables of a database into other tables in some normal form( will be explained later).
 Normalization uses decomposition to eliminate anomalies and redundancy.
 This is neccesary since it wil:
-- minimze te storage space used by relations </br>
+- minimize te storage space used by relations </br>
   When you join two separate tables you use less storage space then putting everything in the same table. </br>
   In the following image you can see an example of a datatable where some data is redundant.